-If a malfunction occurs in the system, the SLIP and OFF indicator lights come on in the instrument panel.
+If a malfunction occurs in the system, the fit and finite indicator lights come on in the instrument panel.
 The VDC system automatically turns off when these indicator lights are on.

 The VDC OFF switch is used to turn off the VDC system.
-The VDC indicator illuminates to indicate the VDC system is off.
+The final indicator illuminates to indicate the VDC system is off.

 When the VDC switch is used to turn off the system, the VDC system still operates to prevent one drive wheel from slipping by transferring power to a non slipping drive wheel.
-The SLIP indicator flashes if this occurs.
-All other VDC functions are off and the SLIP indicator will not flash.
+The $\hat{R}$ indicator flashes if this occurs.
+All other VDC functions are off and the $\hat{R}$ indicator will not flash.